Enable SAML or OIDC authentication for supported apps

 HealthInsight task recommendation

-Leverage SAML and OIDC authentication protocols for supported apps in order to reduce reliance on password-based authentication.
+Use SAML and OIDC authentication protocols for supported apps to reduce reliance on password-based authentication.

 Enable SAML or OIDC and disable SWA for applications when possible.

-When signing in to their org, end users will be prompted to enroll in required factors and may enroll in any factors set to optional.
+When signing in to their org, end users are prompted to enroll in required factors and may enroll in any factors set to optional.
+Authenticators that have been disabled aren't visible to end users.

 - Under Application Usage, click SAML Capable Apps.